 The lab contains several instruments for the research activities:

-Equipment (e.g. microscopes) for the analysis of feces samples for fecal egg counts (McMaster-Method, sedimentation method);
+Equipment (e.g. microscopes) for the analysis of faeces samples for faecal egg counts (McMaster-Method, sedimentation method);

 Equipment(e.g. stereo microscopes) for post-mortem analysis of laying hens;